Returning from a Medical Leave of Absence

-Students on medical leave have to secure approval from the Office of the Vice President and Dean of Students to return.
-In order to authorize your return to Reed, the Dean of Students and the Director of Health and Counseling will need to see evidence that you have followed treatment recommendations and your condition has stabilized satisfactorily, and for a sufficient period of time, such that there is a reasonable expectation that you will be able to succeed at Reed.
+Students on medical leave have to secure approval from the Vice President for Student Life to return.
+In order to authorize your return to Reed, the VP and a provider in the Health and Counseling Center will need to see evidence that you have followed treatment recommendations and your condition has stabilized satisfactorily, and for a sufficient period of time, such that there is a reasonable expectation that you will be able to succeed at Reed.

 Toward this end, when you feel you are ready to return:

 - Please send a letter requesting to return from medical leave.
 The letter should describe how you have made productive use of your time away, what treatment recommendations you have followed to deal with the medical/psychological situation that resulted in the interruption of your studies, and why you believe that you are ready to return to Reed College.
-The letter must be sent to both Bruce Smith, Dean of Students (firstname.lastname@example.org) and to Gabe Baker, Case Manager for the Health and Counseling Center (email@example.com).
+The letter must be sent to both the VP for Student Life (email@example.com) and to the Health and Counseling Center (firstname.lastname@example.org).

 - Please submit a Provider Questionnaire, completed and signed by your primary treatment provider, to email@example.com or via fax 503/517-4947.